 Skip to content

+We’ve even organized it all into a fun infographic for easy reference.
 View and download the infographic below, then read on for more details on how to promote videos for maximum exposure.

-Video Promotion Checklist Infographic
+Video Marketing Checklist Infographic

-Video Promotion Phase 1: Prepare
+Phase 1: Prepare Your Marketing Assets

-1. Pick the Perfect Title
+1. Pick the Perfect Video Title

 • Make a promise that your video delivers.